 While I review headphones, the truth is I don’t own a whole lot of them.
-The most possession that I’ve had at one time is 14 headphones/earphones and now only I have just 7.
+The most possession that I’ve had at one time is 14 headphones/earphones and now I have just 7.
 So what headphones am I using on a daily basis?
 And how many am I using per day?

 At most I’m using a combination of 2 headphones/earphones a day.
-I do have a long commute everyday going to work so I usually need a handy in-ear monitor and then when I’m at work I like to use a full size headphone which I also just leave in the office.
+I do have a long commute every day going to work so I usually need a handy in-ear monitor and then when I’m at work I like to use a full-size headphone which I also just leave in the office.
 I can say 3 headphones if I include my headphone at home but I don’t really listen to music at all when I arrive from work so I won’t count it.

-In office I either have the NAD Viso HP50 or Beyerdynamic DT880 while I always have the Etymotic ER4PT in my bag pocket as my commute IEM.
-If I don’t feel using my Etymotic, I do replace it with the Hifiman RE400.
+In the office, I either have the NAD Viso HP50 or Beyerdynamic DT880 while I always have the Etymotic ER4PT in my bag pocket as my commute IEM.
+If I don’t feel like using my Etymotic, I do replace it with the Hifiman RE400.
 Then at home, depending on which headphone I left in the office, I have my beloved Audio Technica ESW9 and my Focal Spirit Classic.
-The ESW9 sometimes is used as a commute headphone however gone are the days where I’m wearing headphones consistently for commute.
+The ESW9 sometimes is used as a commute headphone however gone are the days where I’m wearing headphones consistently for the commute.
 In-ear monitors are just more practical in so many ways.

 Headphones and Genres

 One thing I truly believe in is that you can’t really listen critically when in the office working so I don’t really try to nitpick on the tracks but rather just enjoy them.
 That being said, I do try to enjoy them by using headphones that I believe are best suited for the track based on its genre.
 So here is the list of my headphones along with when I’m using them.